What are the Most Unique Things to Do in Toronto?

 14) Marvel at BAPS Shri Swaminarayan Mandir Toronto

-When it comes to admiring magnificent architecture, unique things to do in Toronto include paying respect at BAPS Shri Swaminarayan Mandir Toronto.
-Canada's first hand-carved limestone and marble Hindu temple, this mandir (Hindu temple) was engineered according to ancient Indian principles without the use of steel, nails, or ferrous material reinforcements.
-The temple was made in Rajasthan, India and then shipped to Canada.
-The temple is open and free to guests, although a dress code and proper behavior must be followed.
+When it comes to admiring magnificent architecture, you must include paying respect at BAPS Shri Swaminarayan Mandir Toronto.
+Canada’s first hand-carved limestone and marble Hindu temple.
+This mandir (Hindu temple) was engineered according to ancient Indian principles without the use of steel, nails, or ferrous material reinforcements.

-Truly offering eclectic experiences, Toronto has countless activities to suit any traveler's tastes.
-Now that you're ready to experience the bizarre, niche, and marvelous, which attraction will you visit first?
+Now that you’re ready to experience the bizarre, niche, and marvelous, which attraction will you visit first?

 Avatar photo